mlg-/bug-squishing/README.md

 end
 ```

+All of this stuff is great, but `binding.pry` is a workhorse that will not let you down and is dead-simple to start leveraging (get! it!).
+Use it early and often!

 Other things to try in Pry (that aren't necessarily *because of* Pry) are calling `.class` and `.methods` on your variables to make sure you understand what you are working with.

-Pry has some other crazy-powerful functionality, and I highly recommend [perusing the docs](https://github.com/pry/pry).
+Pry has many more features than make sense to discuss here, and I highly recommend [perusing the docs](https://github.com/pry/pry).
 Who knows, maybe even many months down the road you'll be ready to [contribute](https://github.com/pry/pry/issues) to Pry! ;)

-All of this stuff is great, but `binding.pry` is a workhorse that will not let you down and is dead-simple to start leveraging (get! it!).
-Use it early and often!

 ## Isolate variables and move slowly

 If you've checked all your assumptions and performed multiple sanity checks and even used Pry to no avail, you should start removing code.
 Slowly!
 The worst thing you could do is to delete 25 lines and then have things start working again.
 Which line was actually the problem in that scenario?!
 Isolate variables and only change ONE thing at a time when trying to figure out where the problem is.
 If you comment out code, the same logic applies.

 Another way to achieve the same result is to comment out a lot of code until things start to work, and then slowly add things back in until you discover what caused the issue in the first place.
 In any event, you should be able to point to a line that is problematic, and you can *only* do this by approaching the issue in a scientific manner that isolates potential troublemakers.

 ## Google Fu